Teaching Experience

 • HIST 1493: U.S. History Since 1877

--History of Native American Women is cross-listed with American Indian Studies and Women and Gender Studies
+-The NAS History of Native American Women was cross-listed with American Indian Studies and Women and Gender Studies

 Native American Women History